shiguangchuan/ctr_demo/README.md

-ctr demo for freshman execise using dango-api
+ctr demo for freshman execise using dango-cli